 RNLI Lifeboat Fleet

-The RNLI currently operate a total of 59 lifeboats from the 45 stations in the Republic and Northern Ireland.
+The RNLI currently operate from a total of 46 stations in the Republic and Northern Ireland.

 Different classes of lifeboat are needed for various locations, depending on geographical features, the kind of rescue work that the station is asked to do and the cover provided by neighbouring stations.